gvSIGAssociation/gvnix/addon-cxf/docs/td-contract-first-from-java.rst

 * The @XmlRootElement annotation notifies JAXB that the annotated class is the root element of the XML document.
 If this annotation is missing, JAXB will throw an exception.

  * name

+ The @XmlRootElement annotation notifies JAXB that the annotated class is the root element of the XML document.
+If this annotation is missing, JAXB will throw an exception.

 * @XmlTransient: You can use this annotation on a class or an attribute to exclude this element of the XML conversion.